Waseem49/Ombd-C/README.md

 <p align="center">
   <img src="https://img.shields.io/badge/Vercel-00C7B7?style=for-the-badge&logo=vercel&logoColor=white" alt="vercel" />
 </p>
-<h3 align="center"><a href="https://movielee-waseem49.vercel.app/" target="_blank"><strong>Want to see live preview »</strong></a></h3>
+<h3 align="center"><a href="https://ombd-c-waseem49.vercel.app/" target="_blank"><strong>Want to see live preview »</strong></a></h3>
 <br />
 <br />
-"Developed a feature-rich  web application called 'MovieLee' using a full-stack tech-stack like Next.js, React.js, MongoDB.This project demonstrates proficiency in web development, database management.
-I have built this to explore Next.Js Tech-Stack"
+"Discover and organize your favorite movies with our OMDb app!
+Easily search for movies, explore detailed information, and add them to your personalized favorites list.
+Whether you're a movie enthusiast or looking for your next watch, our app lets you curate your own collection.
+Seamlessly navigate your favorite movies in one place, making it a breeze to keep track of the films you love.
+Experience the joy of movie discovery and create your own watchlist today!"
 <br />
 <br />